leapdao/docs/docs/validators/economics.md

 #The Token economy

-	> “While fidelity bonds ensure accuracy towards the chain, we need > to create further incentives around data availability and
+	>“While fidelity bonds ensure accuracy towards the chain, we need
+	>to create further incentives around data availability and
-	> discourage halting.
+	>discourage halting.
 By only allowing staking using a token
-	> specific to the Plasma chain, one is able to ensure that there
+	>specific to the Plasma chain, one is able to ensure that there
-	> is incentive to continue operating, as the value of the token is > derived from the net present discounted value of all future
+	>is incentive to continue operating, as the value of the token is
+	>derived from the net present discounted value of all future
-	> returns from staking.
-Consequently, network failures reduce the > value of the tokens being held and individual actors have heavy > incentive to act in the best interest towards the network' s
+	>returns from staking.
+Consequently, network failures reduce the
+	>value of the tokens being held and individual actors have heavy
-	> continued operation.”
+	>incentive to act in the best interest towards the network's continued operation.”

 	[page 37 - plasma.io by Vitalik and Joseph] (https://plasma.io/plasma.pdf)